mac-can/mac-can.github.io/_pages/drivers/RusokuCAN.md

 Only the following devices from Rusoku Technologies are supported:
 - TouCAN USB (Model F4FS1)

-For technical specifications, prices and delivery conditions see [Rusoku´s website](https://www.rusoku.com/products).
+For technical specifications, prices and delivery terms see [Rusoku´s website](https://www.rusoku.com/products).

 ### Change-log